Updated: May 26

 The California Consumer Privacy Act, similar to GDPR, went into effect on July 1st, 2020.
 The privacy act affects any organization selling products or services or managing data in the state regardless of their location.

-Ask which personal data is collected, how it will be used and shared;
+Ask which personal data is collected, and how it will be used and shared;

 Delete personal data collected by businesses; and